Texas Railroad History - Tower 191 - Marlin

 Railway Signaling, June, 1945

 The specific impetus to interlock the Marlin crossing in 1945 rather than years earlier is undetermined.
 Presumably the crossing was gated, most likely against the T&NO. The Waco branch had never been a main line for SP, and a 1941 T&NO timetable shows only one mixed train daily each way through Marlin.
 Despite all of the infrastructure problems during the Gould era, MP made substantially greater use of its Fort Worth Division.
-Assuming the crossing was gated against the T&NO and MP trains were operating at restricted speed near the depot anyway, MP might have had little incentive to pay for an automatic interlocker.
-It is possible that the decision to interlock Marlin in 1945 resulted from an order by RCT.
+Assuming the crossing was gated against the T&NO and that MP trains were operating at restricted speed near the depot anyway, MP might have had little incentive to pay the capital expense for an automatic interlocker.
+Thus, the decision to interlock the Marlin crossing might have resulted from an order by RCT.
+In October, 1959, the D-205 was revised because a T&NO siding or spur track was removed.
+This reduced T&NO's recurring expense share to 36.51%.

 The precise date the Marlin interlocker was commissioned for operation is undetermined, but it is listed as an automatic interlocker in a T&NO Employee Timetable (ETT) dated May 19, 1946.
 With a June, 1945 ordering date, it was probably installed in early 1946.